Int. No. 1123-B

 1. Shall not require any residential building other than a medium residential building or a large residential building to set out residential refuse in a stationary on-street container, except where 2 or more residential buildings set out residential refuse in the same such container and such residential building is not a building for which the department collects refuse from a loading dock or other location other than a street or curb;

-2. Shall require any large residential building or medium residential building that sets out residential refuse in a stationary on-street container to distribute to the employees of such building training materials provided by the department about how to set out such refuse in such container, and to provide any such employees who are responsible for setting out such refuse in such containers any personal protective equipment reasonably necessary for such purpose, as determined by the department by rule;
+2. Shall require any large residential building or medium residential building that sets out residential refuse in a stationary on-street container to distribute to the employees of such building training materials provided by the department about how to set out such refuse in such container, and to provide any such employees who are responsible for setting out such refuse in such container any personal protective equipment reasonably necessary for such purpose, as determined by the department by rule;

 4. Shall establish civil penalties for violations of such rules not to exceed $100 for a first violation, $200 for a second violation committed within a 12-month period, and $300 for a third or subsequent violation committed within a 12-month period, provided that any such penalty may be recovered in a civil action brought in the name of the commissioner or in a proceeding before the environmental control board; and